drimal/ChicagoAptRental/talks/markdown/slides.md

 ```
 </div>

--The improvement was minimal so these new features did not get into the final model.
+- The improvement was minimal so these new features did not get into the final model.

 ## Results